serversideup/amplitudejs/README.md

 ### Playlist Play/Pause Buttons

-In the previous version of AmplitudeJS you had to really mess around to get this to work properly.
-With AmplitudeJS 2, you just add a class of "amplitude-play-pause" with an attribute of the song index 'amplitude-song-index="1"'.
+In the previous version of Amplitude.js you had to really mess around to get this to work properly.
+With Amplitude.js 2, you just add a class of "amplitude-play-pause" with an attribute of the song index 'amplitude-song-index="1"'.

 ```html